PrajwalSR/sys-mind/README.md

 ### How to use "Visualize"
 The diagram does **not** update automatically after every message to keep the chat fast.
 1. Discuss your design with the AI.
+2. The whiteboard will initially show a prompt: "Click 'Visualize' to generate the architecture diagram".
-2. When you want to see the architecture, click the blue **"Visualize"** button in the header.
+3. When you want to see the architecture, click the blue **"Visualize"** button in the header.
-3. The AI will analyze the entire conversation history and draw the current state of the system.
+4. A loading animation will appear while the AI analyzes the conversation and draws the system.
+5. The diagram will then appear on the whiteboard.

 ### How to use "Explain Component"
 1. Generate a diagram using "Visualize".